p1971/pi_info/README.md

 # Pi Info Display

-Simple e-ink display powered by raspberry pi showing weather and tram/bus stops.
+Simple e-ink display powered by raspberry pi showing weather

 ## Requirements

-Two environment variables needs to be set
+An environment variable needs to be set

-* CITY_ID - city id for use with [Open Weather Map](https://openweathermap.org/)
 * OWM_API_KEY - API key for Open Weather Map

 ## With some help from the following projects